tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 ### The Object Hierarchy

-Each LiveCode object is part of another object, of a different object type.
+Each xTalk object is part of another object, of a different object type.
 For example, each card is part of a stack, each grouped control is part of a group, and so on.
 This *object hierarchy* defines the ownership and inheritance relationship between objects.